-KL’s Breakfast Thieves features a minimal brunch menu of modern Australian dishes with Asian influences – think berry compote yoghurt with granola, ginger apple crumble and soft-boiled eggs; spicy baked eggs with feta cheese, beef chorizo meatballs and sweet corn; and even eggs Benedict is given an upgrade with braised beef cheeks and tom yum infused hollandaise.
+KL’s Breakfast Thieves features a minimal brunch menu of modern Australian dishes with Asian influences – yoghurt and homemade granola coconut black rice red bean pudding, lychee, orange-soaked goji, banana with soft boiled eggs and cheesy soldiers; spicy baked eggs with feta cheese, beef chorizo meatballs and sweet corn; and even eggs Benedict is given an upgrade with braised beef and renkon chips with brown butter hollandaise.

 Table & Apron (formerly known as The Kitchen Table) by restaurateur Marcus Low draws inspiration from world-renowned bakeries and restaurants to serve up modern comfort food that showcase local produce.
-Known for its sharing platters, this bustling restaurant in Damansara Kim focuses on robust, rustic flavours best exemplified in dishes like pulled pork with apple sourdough and cilantro salsa, Sanbanto pork chops with charred charleston pepper puree, ulam herbed crab rice, and earl grey crème brûlée with shortbread and grapefruit.
+Known for its sharing platters, this bustling restaurant in Damansara Kim focuses on robust, rustic flavours best exemplified in dishes like pulled pork with apple sourdough and cilantro salsa, Sanbanto pork chops with spicy chimichurri, ulam herbed crab rice, and earl grey crème brûlée with shortbread.

 One of KL's most good-looking cafés is perched on Jalan Galloway, a curiously unusual option for a contemporary coffee spot.
 The café is remodeled from a building on-site, while much of its original charm and old-world feel are retained.
 On the ground floor is a dim, narrow seating area where coffee machines whiz, baristas chatter and tempting cakes parade.
 Climb up the steep stairs to the first floor for an airy, breezy, rattan-chaired setup.
 Coffee wise, the folks here don't believe in house blends.
 Instead, single origins rotate fortnightly, save for the Valrhona hot chocolate that retains a permanent slot on the menu.
 Cakes here are bang on form with the most indulgent being The King Cake, banana cake layered with peanut butter frosting, banana slices and chocolate.